Being competitive with the Multi-Cloud

 A multi-cloud environment thrives on the careful planning and orchestration of different cloud resources.
 As a Managed Cloud Service Provider for SMEs and large companies, we are happy to support you in your multi-cloud strategy.
 Whether you are already using a range of cloud solutions at your company or want help with modernising the cloud and setting it up in a more agile way, we’re here to help.

-As part of a multi-cloud solution, we provide the PlusServer Private Cloud, our PlusServer Cloud and the Managed Public Cloud Services of our partners Amazon Web Services (AWS), Google Cloud Platform or Microsoft Azure.
+As part of a multi-cloud solution, we provide our public cloud platform, the pluscloud, the plusserver private cloud, as well as the managed public cloud services of our partners Amazon Web Services (AWS), Google Cloud Platform or Microsoft Azure.
 Our certified cloud architects and DevOps/SysOps specialists support you in finding the optimal interaction of these platforms and assist in the use of container and cloud-native services.

 Multi-cloud vs. hybrid cloud

 The terms ‘multi-cloud’ and ‘hybrid cloud’ are often used synonymously.
 Both models provide a solution to the challenge of mapping different workloads within the company on the best possible infrastructure.